zepedaj/soleil/docs/source/content/intro.rst

    '{key}::{modifiers}'        # Modifier-only decorated key
    '{key}:{types}:{modifiers}' # Type and modifier decorated key.

-**Key** must contain a valid python variable name. **Types** and **modifiers**, on the other hand, must be valid python expressions returning
+**Key** must contain a valid python variable name. **Types** and **modifiers**, on the other hand, must be valid python expressions returning, respectively,

   * a type or type tuple and
-  * a modifier or modifier tuple,
+  * a modifier or modifier tuple.

-respectively.
-Both expressions will be evaluted using the :attr:`~soleil.solconf.SolConf.parser` object, hence using the same variable context as used for |dstrings|.
+Both expressions will be evaluted using the :attr:`SolConf.parser <solconf.SolConf.parser>` object, hence using the same variable context as used for |dstrings|.

 Type checking